-Princeton U. to give students meningitis B vaccine (Update 2)November 18th, 2013 by Geoff Mulvihill in Diseases, Conditions, Syndromes /
+Princeton U. to give students meningitis B vaccine (Update 2)November 18, 2013 by Geoff Mulvihill in Medicine & Health / Diseases, Conditions, Syndromes

 Princeton University officials decided Monday to make available a meningitis vaccine that hasn't been approved in the U.S. to stop the spread of the sometimes deadly disease on campus.

 The university said doses of the vaccine for the type B meningococcal bacteria are to be available in December for undergraduate students, graduate students who live in dorms and university employees who have sickle cell disease and other medical conditions that make them less likely to be able to fight meningitis because of their weakened immune systems.
 Follow-up doses then will be available in February.

 The university said the plan was recommended by the U.S. Centers for Disease Control and Prevention.